MoiOcanas/mario-kart/README.md

 ## Installation

 Just clone the repository and open the HTML file.
-You can using a live server too.
+You can use a live server too.

 ```bash
 git clone https://github.com/MoiOcanas/mario-kart.git